ascandone/42-philosophers/README.md

 Specs (copy-pasted from [this repo](https://github.com/Gaspachow/philosophers-42)):

 ```
-• This project is to be coded in C, following the 42 Norm.
-Any leak, crash, undefined
-behavior or norm error means 0 to the project.

 • A number of philosophers are sitting at a round table doing one of three things:
 eating, thinking or sleeping.